sbidoul/ocadays2024-odoo-project-demo/README.md

 In this level, we just commit the `uv.lock` file that was generated with `uv run odoo`, or `uv sync` or `uv lock`.

+## Level 3

+In this level, we add an OCA addon to the project dependencies in `pyproject.toml`.
+This is simple and does not require additional tooling.
+The downside is that dependencies must be synchronized between `pyproject.toml` and addons manifests.